 Storms of the Great Plains

 The Great Plains of the United States (and the southern Prairies of Canada) are home to more tornado-producing supercells than anywhere else in the world.
-Over two trips in 2017 and 2018, I chased storms through Texas, Oklahoma, Kansas, Nebraska, Colorado and New Mexico with storm-chaser Mike Olbinski who got me to the storms and, more importantly, kept me safe.
+Over three trips in 2017, 2018 and 2024, I chased storms through Texas, Oklahoma, Kansas, Nebraska, Colorado and New Mexico with storm-chaser Mike Olbinski who got me to the storms and, more importantly, kept me safe.
 In July, the storm season moves into Canada and I caught one more storm in Manitoba in the summer of 2017, which I chased on my own.
-There is nothing quite as awesome as standing under a beautifully-structured supercell in the wide-open spaces of the Great Plains, which is why I will be chasing again in 2023.
+There is nothing quite as awesome as standing under a beautifully-structured supercell in the wide-open spaces of the Great Plains.

-I created time lapse videos for both my 2017 and 2018 trips.
-If you’d like to see them, you can find the 2017 video and 2018 video on my YouTube channel.
+I created time lapse videos from thousands of images taken in 2017, 2018 and 2024.
+If you’d like to see them, on my YouTube channel.